Why You’ll Love Visiting the MSU Broad Art Museum With Kids

 MSU-Broad_Art_Museum_Boy_Dancing

-01 – First Saturdays at the Broad Art Museum
+1 – First Saturdays at the Broad Art Museum

 If it’s the first Saturday of the month, it’s guaranteed you’ll find me and the fam at the Broad Art Museum.
-Family First Saturdays are a day of hands-on art and experimentation that my kids never want to miss.
+Family Day Saturdays are a day of hands-on art and experimentation that my kids never want to miss.
 I make sure to schedule everything on those first Saturdays around it!

 For instance, one month the theme was space, so stations included: